 ‘A woman’s lot’

-Laura, 29 from the UK and author of The Endo Monologues, started noticing she had heavier periods than her friends at the age of fourteen.
+Carrie, 29 from the UK and author of The Endo Monologues, started noticing she had heavier periods than her friends at the age of fourteen.
 Like many women and girls with ‘problem periods,’ she was put on the pill which helped at first.

-“My pain kind of started to get worse in my late teens, early 20s,” recalls Laura.
+“My pain kind of started to get worse in my late teens, early 20s,” recalls Carrie.
 “I was missing school, I started missing university.
 And it just felt like I had a hot knife piercing around my pelvic area and my back.”

 Echoing the experience of most endometriosis patients, the pain was worse around her periods.
-“I’d be bed bound,” says Laura.
+“I’d be bed bound,” says Carrie.
 “Being on the pill kind of shortened it but it hurt to go to the toilet, it hurt to walk, it hurt to sleep, I couldn’t have sex, it just became unbearable.”

-It’s been reported that when it comes to pain, women are more likely than men to be given sedatives rather than actual pain medication, probably stemming from an erroneous link between women’s health and hysteria dating back to the Ancient Greeks.3 This was certainly Laura’s experience.
+It’s been reported that when it comes to pain, women are more likely than men to be given sedatives rather than actual pain medication, probably stemming from an erroneous link between women’s health and hysteria dating back to the Ancient Greeks.3 This was certainly Carrie’s experience.

 “I was made to think that I was just being overdramatic and that maybe I was just over exaggerating it because I wanted the attention and was almost being gaslit to be made to feel that it was in my head.
 They said, ‘Oh, well, you know, it’s just your period, that’s how it is.’
 It very much got brushed aside.”

-In Laura’s case, accusations of promiscuity were even made by her doctor, and she was sent off to a STI [sexually transmitted infection] clinic before her symptoms were finally taken seriously.
+In Carrie’s case, accusations of promiscuity were even made by her doctor, and she was sent off to a STI [sexually transmitted infection] clinic before her symptoms were finally taken seriously.
 A laparoscopy revealed stage 4 endometriosis on her ovaries, uterus, bladder, bowl, and pouch of douglas.
 The stray endometrial tissue was surgically removed.